MalcolmGov/SpurgeonProperty/EMAIL_SETUP_GUIDE.md

 3. Under "Signing in to Google", click "2-Step Verification"
 4. Follow the setup process if not already enabled

-### Step 2: Generate App Password
+### Step 2: Generate New App Password
 1. In Google Account Security settings
 2. Click "2-Step Verification"
 3. Scroll down and click "App passwords"
+4. **Delete the old "Spurgeon Property Monitoring" app password if it exists**
+5. Click "Generate new app password"
-4. Select "Mail" as the app
+6. Select "Mail" as the app
-5. Select "Other (custom name)" as the device
+7. Select "Other (custom name)" as the device
-6. Enter: "Spurgeon Property Monitoring"
+8. Enter: "Spurgeon Property Monitoring v2"
-7. Click "Generate"
+9. Click "Generate"
-8. Copy the 16-character app password (format: xxxx xxxx xxxx xxxx)
+10. Copy the 16-character app password (format: xxxx xxxx xxxx xxxx)
+11. **Important: Remove all spaces** - use only the 16 characters without spaces

 ### Step 3: Update Replit Secrets
 1. In your Replit project, go to the "Secrets" tab
-2. Update the existing `GMAIL_PASS` secret with the new app password
+2. Update the existing `GMAIL_PASS` secret with the new app password (16 characters, no spaces)
 3. Ensure `GMAIL_USER` is set to: malcolmgov24@gmail.com
+4. **Critical: Enter the password without any spaces** - just the 16 characters

 ### Step 4: Test Email System
 After updating the secrets, the monitoring system will automatically restart and you can test: